Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 ### Remarks
  - We only manage the groups we created with HelloID (the registered provider in Zenya for HelloID).
  - > Note that HelloID can __only create groups__.
 The groups will __not be deleted by HelloID__.
+ - > Note that, at this moment, we cannot set the title, department or manager on the Zenya user accounts.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-Configure-a-custom-PowerShell-target-system) pages_